code-warrior/the-modular-grid/README.md

 `Ctrl+Shift` toggles the sidebar info boxes in the upper right hand corner when the extension is enabled.
 This shortcut is universal across all operating systems.

-All text input boxes in the options page can be updated with the `↑` and `↓` arrow keys.
-Options are saved automatically.
+All text input boxes in the options page can be updated with the `↑` and `↓` arrow keys, and all options are automatically saved when values are changed.

 ## <a name="development">Development</a>